Cover photo by Gregg Darling.

 Length reaches 36mm; Wingspan attains 47mm.

 Pseudagrion caffrum is one of three ‘yellow-faced’ sprites in the region.
-The other two are Pseudagrion citricola and Pseudagrion gamblesi.
-The latter is easily distinguished by its significantly larger size and bright blue terminal segments.
-Pseudagrion caffrum is most similar to Pseudagrion citricola, but can be differentiated by lacking postocular spots and blue terminal segments on the abdomen.
+The other two are The Yellow-faced Sprite (Pseudagrion citricola) and the Great Sprite (Pseudagrion gamblesi).
+The Great Sprite is easily distinguished by its significantly larger size and bright blue terminal segments.
+The Springwater Sprite is most similar to the Yellow-faced Sprite, but is differentiated by lacking postocular spots and bright blue terminal segments on the abdomen.

-Females are among the more distinctive in the genus.
-They can be told by the combination of the bright green thorax sides and red-brown upper thorax.
+Female Springwater Sprites are among the more distinctive in the genus.
+They can be told by the combination of bright green thorax sides and red-brown upper thorax.

 Click here for more details on identification.